-The Wild Mind Project provides emotional and mental wellbeing support to young people through nature activities such as conservation work and gardening, combined with creative activities such as painting, weaving, woodwork or cooking on an open fire.
+The Wild Mind Project provides emotional and mental wellbeing support to young people (aged 11-25) through nature interventions such as wildlife conservation, nature walks, foraging and gardening.
+This is combined with a broad range of creative activities such as bundle dying, ink making, botanical printing, basket weaving, wood carving and cooking on an open fire.

 Type of activities:

 conservation work/nature walks/foraging/gardening/creative activities/cooking